 But it’s hard to narrow it down to a single card when the decision depends on how much you spend, how much you’re willing to pay in fees, and what perks you value most.
 For instance, Chase Sapphire Reserve charges $355 more than Capital One Venture in annual fees but comes with global airline lounge access worth $359.
 And if you’re more interested in cash than miles, you may want to consider Amex Blue Cash Preferred.

 Chase Sapphire Reserve: 50,000 points for spending $4,000 in your first 3 months, worth $750 when redeemed for travel. $300 annual statement credit for travel purchases.
 Access to 1,000+ global airline lounges with a Priority Pass Select membership worth $359 per year. $10,000 minimum credit limit.
 3 points per $1 on travel and dining, 1 on everything else.
 50% more value when you redeem points for travel through Chase Ultimate Rewards. $100 credit to cover the application fee for Global Entry or TSA Pre-check. $550 annual fee.

-Blue Cash Preferred from American Express: $250 for spending $1,000 in your first 3 months.
+Blue Cash Preferred from American Express: $300 for spending $3,000 in your first 6 months.
 6% cash back on up to $6,000 per year at grocery stores.
-3% cash back at gas stations and eligible department stores.
-1% everywhere else. $95 annual fee.
+3% cash back at gas stations and on transit.
+1% everywhere else. $95 annual fee, waived first year.
 No minimum credit limit.

 The best credit card for high spenders will ultimately depend on the spender in question.
 And it’s important to make sure that your card has a high enough limit to accommodate your spending.
 To maintain your credit score, you should try to use no more than 30% of your available credit.
 And if you’re trying to build credit, you want to keep your credit utilization below 10%.